Shines-Bot/discord-ShinesBot/SECURITY.md

 ## Reporting a Vulnerability

-You will be able to report a vulnerability in our Discord Server by using our Support Forums Please choose the "Global Support" or "Report Support" to report malware, dangerous code or users That you know has breaken the Terms Of Services or Privacy Policy.
+You will be able to report a vulnerability in our Discord Server by using our Support Forums please choose the "Global Support" or "Report Support" to report malware, dangerous code or users that you know has breaken the Terms Of Services or Privacy Policy.

 Link - https://discord.gg/KgS6tRc6g3